juicedata/juicefs/docs/en/reference/command_reference.md

-     stats    Show real time performance statistics of JuiceFS profile  Show profiling of operations completed in JuiceFS info     Show internal information of a path or inode doctor   Show information from multiple dimensions such as the operating environment and system logs
+     stats    Show real time performance statistics of JuiceFS profile  Show profiling of operations completed in JuiceFS info     Show internal information of a path or inode debug    Show information from multiple dimensions such as the operating environment and system logs
    SERVICE:
      mount    Mount a volume
      umount   Unmount a volume